isabella232/primetime.en/help/release-notes/tvsdk-33-ios.md

 * (ZD #3324) Primetime ads reporting  issue  when no ad media in VMAP

-Support for pinging empty ad break tracking URLs,  TVSDK  will now verify ad break start and complete pings for empty ad breaks
+Support for pinging empty ad break tracking URLs,  TVSDK  will now verify ad break start and complete pings for empty ad breaks.

 **Version 1.4.8** (1.4.8.402)